azoth-lang/azoth.language.reference/src/class-declarations.md

 The move declaration of a class is inherited by all subtypes (i.e. all subtypes are also movable).

-Note: it doesn't make sense to have an `iso class` because that would not obviously imply that they could contain movable value types and have constructors.
+Note: it doesn't make sense to have an `iso class` because that would not obviously imply that they could contain movable value types and have initializers.
 Furthermore, presumably one would still want to allow non-`iso` references to these classes so it wouldn't be as if they were also `iso`.
 Finally, `move` is inherited by subtypes where as other class capabilities are not.